JRGTH/mqtt_ups_sched/README.md

 # Provide a device name here for logging and reference.
 DEVICE_NAME="SRNE_INVERTER"

-# Set the minimum battery voltage to be considered as "system battery low" mode, please use an integer or float value here.
+# Set the minimum battery state of charge(soc) or voltage to be considered as "system battery low" mode, please use an integer or float value here.
 DEVICE_BATT_LOW="23"

 # Set the battery inatallation date in "YYYYMMDD" for logging and reference.